guard/guard/README.md

 end
 ```

-This instructs the jessie Guard to watch for file changes in the `spec` folder,
+This instructs the jessie plugin to watch for file changes in the `spec` folder,
 but only for file names that ends with `_spec` or `Spec` and have a file type of `js` or `coffee`.

 You can easily test your watcher regular expressions with [Rubular](http://rubular.com/).

 When you add a block to the watch expression, you can modify the file name that has been
-detected before sending it to the Guard for processing:
+detected before sending it to the plugin for processing:

 ```ruby
 guard :rspec do